Code-Institute-Submissions/Life-Hax/README.md

 ## Testing

- I tested that the website worked in a variety of browsers: Chrome, Firefox, and Opera.
+ - __I tested that the website worked in a variety of browsers: Chrome, Firefox, and Opera.__
--I confirmed that this project is responsive, looks good and functions on all standard screen sizes using devtools device toolbar.
+- __I confirmed that this project is responsive, looks good and functions on all standard screen sizes using devtools device toolbar.__
--I confirm that the Navigation bar is working correctly with no broken links.
+- __I confirm that the Navigation bar is working correctly with no broken links.__
--I confirm that the Header, Navigation, Welcome section, About section, Contact section, Footer section, Upload area page, and Life Hacks page are all readable and understandable.
+- __I confirm that the Header, Navigation, Welcome section, About section, Contact section, Footer section, Upload area page, and Life Hacks page are all readable and understandable.__
--I have confirmed that the forms on my Homepage and Upload area pages are working: they require entries in every field, will only accept an email in the email field, and the submit button works.
-And files can be selected for upload on the Upload page.
+- __I have confirmed that the forms on my Homepage and Upload area pages are working: they require entries in every field, will only accept an email in the email field, and the submit button works.
+And files can be selected for upload on the Upload page.__
--I have confirmed that the video links to youtube are working correctly: it can pause, play, and mute.
+- __I have confirmed that the video links to youtube are working correctly: it can pause, play, and mute.__

 ### Bugs